dee-ex/dx-golang-rest/README.md

 * [License](#license)
 ## Installation
 ### What Is My Setup?
-My Setup is a simple setup for you to create you Restful API in Golang.
+My Setup is a simple setup for you to create you RESTful API in Golang.
 ### Why Should You Use My Setup?
-Have you found yourself crazy in building your setup to create your Restful API time after time?
+Have you found yourself crazy in building your setup to create your RESTful API time after time?
 If you have, the solution of mine is the thing I see that you really need.
 It doesn't have too much abstraction, which lets you feel free to develop your own API.
 ### Getting Started